EmpPowiUDE/NovalandGuide/docs/source/installation.rst

 oTree
 ========================
-Novaland is a project based on 'oTree'. oTree is a plattform for behavioral research and experiments.
+Novaland is a project build on the 'oTree' plattform. oTree is a platform for conducting behavioral research and experiments.

 Install oTree
 -----------------------
+To install oTree in PyCharm, follow these steps:

 1. Open the 'Terminal' window in PyCharm

 2. Type: